 To confirm the infection, a sample of stool is tested for toxins made by the bacteria.

 Fluids are often given intravenously (IV) or through a vein.
 This helps replace fluids lost through diarrhea.

 Surgery may be needed if treatment fails to cure severe symptoms

-Unless your provider tells you to do so, do not take medications for diarrhea.
+Unless your health care provider tells you to do so, do not take medications for diarrhea.